 5. As the AGILE way of working becomes a norm with fully or semi-autonomous Squads and Tribes, a Privacy First Approach usually isn’t first in their mind unless an Agile coach is having a specific interest in the area.
 Being an enthusiastic believer in the AGILE way of working, I see a lot of challenges in how to combine control privacy practices with total autonomy.
 I haven’t yet seen any outstanding solutions for this challenge across the Nordics, so if you are aware of one, please advise me on this one!

-*Views and opinions presented in this blog post are mine and don’t represent any legal advice provided by Avaus Marketing Innovations.
+*Views and opinions presented in this blog post are from the author and don’t represent any legal advice provided by Avaus Marketing Innovations.